autoreduction/k8s/README.md

 # Kubernetes Deployments

-Scripts for deploying parts of the Autoreduce service
+This repo contains Helm charts for Autoreduce components, using Ansible for deployment.

 ## Architecture